aionnetwork/aion-docs/developers/apis/ethers-js/_index.md

 ## API Documentation

 Since Ether.js has been developers by a community member, the [documentation is contained on their third-party site](https://docs.ethers.io/ethers.js/html/).
-Checkout the [examples section](/developers/apis/ethers-js/examples) for more details information on how to use Ethers.js with Aion.
+Check out the [examples section](/developers/apis/ethers-js/examples) for more details information on how to use Ethers.js with Aion.